kahmali/meteor-restivus/README.md

 The following uses the above code.

-Any results specified by Restivus (mostly errors) will include a JSON object that follows the [JSend][] standard.

 ## Basic Usage

 We can call our `POST /posts/:id/comments` endpoint the following way.
 Note the /api/ in the URL (defined with the api_path option above):